dnaspider/dna/README.md

-# `🕷`<em>[dnaspider.exe](https://github.com/dnaspider/dna/releases "Download open source dnaspider.exe &#13;Programmable keyboard software for Windows 10")</em><br><br><sup><sup><a href="https://github.com/dnaspider/dna/wiki/Introduction" title="Introduction">Programmable keyboard software</a> </sup></sup><br><em>for Windows 10 (32/64-bit).</em>
+# `👽`<em>[dnaspider.exe](https://github.com/dnaspider/dna/releases "Download open source dnaspider.exe &#13;Programmable keyboard software for Windows 10")</em><br><br><sup><sup>Programmable keyboard software </sup></sup><br><em>for Windows 10 (32/64-bit).</em>
-Hello friend, and thank you for your interest in dnaspider.exe.
+Hello friend, and thank you for your interest in dnaspider.exe 🙏.

-🥁 Introducing dnaspider.exe.
-Programmable keyboard software for executing simple keyboard and mouse functionality to your liking.
+🥁 Introducing dnaspider.exe programmable keyboard software!
+Tweak and execute simple ⌨ and 🖱 functionality to your liking.
 Use this functionality to accelerate through daily tasks like a pro.
 With the help of dnaspider.exe, you will have the ability to strategically execute your custom built functionality seamlessly.
-<h3>How it works ⚙</h3>
+<h3>How it works</h3>

 dnaspider.exe builds a strand from keyboard keys you press...
 <br><sub><sub>==dnaspider.exe====</sub></sub>